davidcoles/vc5/README.md

 * ✅ Stable backend selection with Maglev hashing algorithm
 * ✅ Route health injection handled automatically; no need to run other software such as ExaBGP
 * ✅ Minimally invasive; does not require any modification of iptables rules on balancer
-* ✅ No modification of backend servers beyond adding the VIP to a loopback device
+* ✅ No modification of backend servers beyond adding the VIP to a loopback device/tunnel termination
 * ✅ Health checks are run against the VIP on backend servers, not their real addresses
 * ✅ HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS health checks built in
 * ✅ In-kernel code execution with eBPF/XDP; native mode drivers avoid sk_buff allocation
 * ✅ Multiple VLAN support
 * ✅ Multiple NIC support for lower bandwidth/development applications
-* ✅ Works with bonded network devices to support high-availibility/high-bandwidth
+* ✅ Works with tagged/bonded network devices to support high-availibility/high-bandwidth
 * ✅ Observability via a web console, Elasticsearch logging (in development) and Prometheus metrics
+* ✅ IPv6 support and ability to mix IPv4 and IPv6 backends with either type of VIP.
+* ✅ Layer 3 traffic distribution with IP-in-IP, GRE, FOU and GUE support.

 ## Performance